keleshev/compiling-to-assembly-from-scratch/README.md

 # Compiling to Assembly from Scratch

-This repository contains source code from the book [Compiling to Assembly from Scratch](https://keleshev.com/compiling-to-assembly-from-scratch-the-book).
+This repository contains source code from the book [Compiling to Assembly from Scratch](https://keleshev.com/compiling-to-assembly-from-scratch-the-book), including ports to other langauges (currently Python and OCaml).

 ## Structure

 * `part-1` folder contains the *baseline compiler* from *Part I* of the book.
 * `part-2` folder contains the *extended compiler* from *Part II* of the book.
-* `contrib` folder is for other versions of the compiler, for example, ports to other langugages that are not covered in the book.
-Currently it contains only an OCaml version, but you are welcome to contribute!
+* `contrib` folder is for other versions of the compiler.
+Currently Python and OCaml ports are included and contributions are welcome.

 ## Running the code

-The compilers are wirtten in TypeScript, so you need to install the TypeScript compiler.
+The book's compilers are wirtten in TypeScript, so you need to install the TypeScript compiler.
 TypeScript compiles to JavaScript, so you need Node to run it in a non-browser environment (however, it works in browser too).